bytecodealliance/rfcs/accepted/wasmtime-one-dot-oh.md

   * Wasmtime developers now have to keep track of breaking changes and determine whether any landed in the 4-week release window.
   * This makes Wasmtime's versioning less predictable.
-  * LTS is somewhat more murky in this scenario.
-If it still happens every 5th release we'll have to keep track of what the 5th release is, and if both 2.0.0 and 2.5.0 are LTS releases then it's not clear why projects would use 2.0.0 as opposed to 2.6.0 if it were the current version (since everything is semver-compatible).
   * If the `wasmtime` Rust crate didn't have any breaking changes it doesn't mean that the embedding APIs also didn't have any breaking changes (or vice versa too).

-  By having a new major version every 4 weeks it's definitely a form of "least common denominator" solution but it also provides a predictable versioning number as well as a clear indication of what is LTS and what isn't.
+  By having a new major version every 4 weeks it's definitely a form of "least common denominator" solution but it also provides a predictable versioning number.
 For these reasons it's proposed here to use a new major version every 4 weeks instead of gauging via breaking changes or not.

 # Open questions
 [open-questions]: #open-questions